collocations.org

 She folded her arms and stared at him.

-link
+hook, link

 The couple linked arms and set off along the beach.

-catch (at), catch hold of, grab, take
+catch, catch at, catch hold of, clutch, grab, grasp, take

-A hand reached out and caught hold of her arm. | She moved towards her father and took his arm.
+A hand reached out and caught hold of her arm.

-A hand reached out and caught hold of her arm. | She moved towards her father and took his arm.
+She moved closer to her father and took his arm.

-grip, hold, squeeze, touch | fall into
+grip, hold, pat, squeeze, touch

-They fell into each other''s arms.
+They fell into each other's arms.

-draw/gather/pull sb into, take sb in
+draw sb into, gather sb into, pull sb into, take sb in

 He pulled her into his arms and kissed her.